dotnet-presentations/blazor-hybrid-workshop/Part 2 - Add Monkey Dialog/README.md

 You can install the Fluent UI Blazor Components library to your project by simply adding the `Microsoft.FluentUI.AspNetCore.Components` NuGet package to your project.
 For this workshop this NuGet package has already been added to the project.

+> [!NOTE]
+> Sometimes when installing NuGet packages the resulting path can be very long.
+In some cases paths will become so long that it goes over the path length limitations of Windows and/or Visual Studio.
+While working on this workshop we noticed that people might run into this issue when installing the Fluent UI Blazor Components NuGet package.
+> If you run into a build error right after installing the package, try moving your project folder closer to the filesystem root.
+The total length of the path (which is probably in the error message) should not exceed 260 characters.

 Additionally, we have added the required `@using Microsoft.FluentUI.AspNetCore.Components` statement to the **_Imports.razor** file for this project.
 If you have been following along with your own project, make sure to add that as well, or add this `@using` directive in all pages where you use the Fluent UI Blazor Components.

 Let's continue by configuring the project to use these Fluent UI components.